eigr/spawn-templates/artifacts/README.md

 # Artifacts

 This is a temporary folder used in pipeline.
+Don't remove this folder.